shashiirk/javascript20/drag-and-drop/README.md

 - Creates a scrambled list of items
 - Allows user to change the order of items by drag and drop
 - Checks the order when button clicked
-- Items are shown in green color when the are in correct position and else red color
+- Items are shown in green color when they are in correct position and else red color